 RPM & Speed Limiters for Fleet Management Solution

 Pendulum offers a complete peace of mind package.
-All of our software comes with a 14 Day full money back guarantee and a lifetime software warranty.
+All of our software comes with a lifetime software warranty.

 Chip Tuning is now OBD

 Chip tuning is the original definition of what modern day ECU Remapping has become.
 Chip tuning requires the removal of the Eprom chip from the ECU circuit board and the software is programmed to the chip on the bench.
 Alterations to the the software inside the chip is what is referred to as remapping, i.e. altering the standard software within a chip.
 Chip tuning has become less and less prevalent in the market place as OBD remapping has taken place enabling remapping to be done via the OBD port.
 They are essentially exactly the same thing, only OBD port remapping is less intrusive and requires no removal or opening of the ECU.
 As electronics have advanced further, the latest generation of ECU’s have what is referred to as a locked TriCore processor.
 This in basic terms has removed the ability to flash software via the OBD port and the only method available is to open the ECU and remap via direct connection.
 It is much less invasive than chip tuning as you do not remove the Eprom.

 We work on all ages of ECU from the early EDC's requiring chip tuning right the way through to modern MEDC17 locked tricore processor ECU's with tuner protection.

 All of our remaps are developed and logged to ensure engine parameters are accurately monitored for the following:

 Air Fuel Ratios (AFR’s)